-The Lakes College Active Zone (Lillyhall) have set aside Wednesday mornings from 10.00 to 12.00 for members of our U3A and other interested people.
+The Lakes College Active Zone (Lillyhall) have set aside Wednesday mornings from 10.00 to 12.00 for members of our U3A.
 The sessions are popular and run throughout the year and cost £2.00.
 For more information please ring Susan Edwards

 What is the U3A?